 Indisputable data proves that even very low BLLs have irreversible and devastating health effects, especially in children.

 No blood lead level is safe for human beings.
-However, children 5 and under are at the greatest risk for lead poisoning.
+However, children 5 and under are at the greatest risk for poisoning.

 This is because younger children tend to put things in their mouths like paint chips (which taste sweet) from peeling and flaking windows, doors, trim, and walls.

-Household dust can be contaminated with unseen lead paint particles that get on a child’s hands, their toys, bottles, cups, and other items which end up in their mouths.
+Household dust can be contaminated with unseen paint particles that get on a child’s hands, their toys, bottles, cups, and other items which end up in their mouths.